mehargupta98/facial-emotions-recognition/README.md

 Now, the feature maps output from the feature extraction part of the model must be flattened.
 We then interpret them with one or more fully connected layers, and then output a prediction.
 The output layer has 8 nodes for the 8 classes and use the softmax activation function.

+## 4. Testing

 We ran this model for total 10 epochs but it can be experimented further.

+We got an 80% accuracy on the training data, and 65 % accuracy with the testing data.